protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/prelude.md

 width: 100%
 name: open-satellite
 ---
-<br/>With the disclosure of the Landsat archives, the use of these satellite data increased noticeably Source: [Landsat Archive Dashboard](https://landsat.usgs.gov/landsat-archive-dashboard)
+<br/>With the disclosure of the Landsat archives, the use of these satellite data increased noticeably.
+Source: [Landsat Archive Dashboard](https://landsat.usgs.gov/landsat-archive-dashboard)
 ```